 Instead, they are essentially warning users away from websites that are not secure.
 Not only this but not having SSL encryption may impact your SEO performance.
 What could be even worse?
 Some eCommerce payment gateways will no longer work on sites that do not encrypt their customer’s data.

 All of this means that if you are running a successful website today that doesn’t have SSL encryption, then from July you may see a big drop off in traffic, customers and conversions.

 How do you know if your site is secure?

 The easiest way to know if your website is secure is to navigate to it on Chrome and look to see if your site says HTTP or HTTPS in the navigation bar.
 If the page says HTTPS then it means that page is secure.

 But this doesn’t mean your whole site is secure.
 You could check every single page on your site, which is fine if you only have a small website.
 But it isn’t really practical for larger sites.

 The best way to check this is to speak to your website administrator or your web host.
 They should be able to let you know.

 How do you fix a non-secure site?

-If your website is self managed then have a chat to your web host and they should be able to steer you in the right path.
+If your website is self-managed then have a chat with your web host and they should be able to steer you in the right path.

-There is good news for users of some mainstream content management systems such as Wix as these providers will often include a SSL certificate as part of your annual subscription cost.
+There is good news for users of some mainstream content management systems such as Wix as these providers will often include an SSL certificate as part of your annual subscription cost.